Hernia Surgery

 How much does a hernia repair cost?

-Type, size and location of the hernia.
+• The type, size, and location of the hernia

-The surgical approach used.
+• The surgical approach used